 If you were charged with extortion, your top priority should be to seek a skilled defense attorney to handle your case.
 A Lincoln extortion lawyer can help you understand the best legal options available to you in your case and provide you with strong defense strategy.
-The experienced legal team at Berry Law: Criminal Defense and Personal Injury Lawyers can aggressively defend your rights, help you better understand your charges, and work hard to fight your charges.
+The experienced legal team at Berry Law can aggressively defend your rights, help you better understand your charges, and work hard to fight your charges.

 Overview of Extortion Charges in Lincoln

 According to Nebraska Revised Statutes §28-513, extortion occurs when a person attempts to obtain assets or payment from another person by threatening to physically harm them, disparage their character, or accuse them of a crime.
 A person who threatens to abuse their authority or suppress information for financial gain can also be charged with extortion.